“Weight gain and increased belly fat are common in midlife,

 Is there an association between weight gain and menopause or aging?

-In Looking After Yourself the (Australian) Jean Hailes for Women’s Health elaborate on:
+In Looking After Yourself Around the Time of Menopause: Benefits of A Healthy Weight At Menopause the (Australian) Jean Hailes for Women’s Health elaborate on:

-Women tend to gain weight as they age, whether they are experiencing menopause or not.
-On average, women between the ages of 45 and 55 years gain about half a kilo per year.
+Women tend to gain weight as they age, whether they’re experiencing menopause or not.
+On average, women between the ages of 45 and 55 gain about half a kilogram per year”.4

 Genitourinary Syndrome of Menopause